 - Give up cigarette smoking

-The major complications of hernia to be avoided is strangulation of the intestine which can result in gangrene and necrosis of the intestine and can be very fatal.
+The major complications to be avoided is strangulation of the intestine which can result in gangrene and necrosis of the intestine and can be very fatal.
 Other complications include hydrocele, bowel obstruction, haemorrhage, inflammation and autoimmune problems.